havardhovde/react-calendar/README.md

 # react-calendar

-React calendar and scheduler app using [Day.js](https://day.js.org) and TypeScript
+React calendar and scheduler app using [Day.js](https://day.js.org) and TypeScript, back end written in Node/Express and SQLite3

 ## How to run locally